 Everybody wants healthy and white teeth.
 However, despite your best efforts, even with perfect hygiene, you are likely to experience tooth discoloration or decay at some point in your life.
-Fortunately, there are several treatments available which can restore the natural white color of your tooth in case it is affected by cavities or discoloration.
+Fortunately, there are several treatments available that can restore the natural white color of your tooth in case it is affected by cavities or discoloration.

 The most common procedure that helps with this problem is white filling.
 In this procedure, the discolored or decayed area of your tooth gets drilled out.
 It is then replaced with a sturdy and white compound.

 White fillings, which are also called composite fillings, have several advantages as compared to other procedures for discolored teeth.
 The main benefit they offer is that they can prevent further discoloration and decay without altering the aesthetics of the mouth.
 Unlike the traditional silver fillings, which look out of place and are quite obvious in the mouth, composite fillings are able to integrate seamlessly with a tooth, making it seem as if there was no work ever done.

 Thanks to its discreet nature, this procedure is among the most successful dental operations in the dental industry.
 Furthermore, as compound fillings can bond chemically with the tooth, they are better than the more invasive treatments which require metal grooves or pins for holding them in place.

 Individuals may consider getting a white filling in case they have a tooth that is mildly damaged and not fractured enough to need a dental implant.
 Whereas teeth that are more extensively chipped might need to be pulled out completely in order to prevent infections and then replaced with an implant, smaller dents and cracks can be filled through the compound filling.